securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

    where :code:`/PATH/TO/col_COL.LABEL_to_agg_cert_request.zip` is the path to the Collaborator CSR Package containing the :code:`.csr` file from the collaborator.
 The certificate authority will sign this certificate for use in the federation.

-   The command packages the signed collaborator certificate, along with the :code:`cert_chain.crt` needed to verify certificate signatures, for transport back to the Collaborator node:
+   The command packages the signed collaborator certificate, along with the **cert_chain.crt** file needed to verify certificate signatures, for transport back to the Collaborator node:

     +---------------------------------+----------------------------------------------------------+
     | File Type                       | Filename                                                 |